sparkslabs/pyxie/site/src/language-status.md

       represented as expressions, but it's a bit more subtle than that - we want to represent expression results.

-    * Working down through the AST currently trees the AST as a flat tree - in terms of namespaces - a single global one.
-To determine scoping rules we need to be able to differentiate where a tree/subtree starts/finishes in a traversal.
-       * Probably requires a custom traversal to be honest
+    * Namespaces have been improved, and are now nested - which simplifies profiles, and will simplify scoping implementation later.

   * The analysis phase decorates the AST with additional data

 * Code generation phase:
     * Takes a JSON description from the AST and uses that to create a C-Syntax Tree.
       This syntax tree kinda mirrors the sort of tree that you'd expect to get out of the semantic analysis phases of a simplistic C compiler.
     * This is then walked to generate simple C++ code
+    * Open issue: As time goes on it becomes clearer and clearer that this would be better using actual objects for nodes rather than a JSON description.

 * Compilation
     * The next step is to take the generated code and compile it.
 For the moment, this operates on the code generated, and compiles it as a linux standalone.
 This will switch over to allowing arduino as a target at some point.

 Analysis phase now picks up on the use of a variable before it's definition in code.
 This is the start of useful error states and therefore useful error messages!